Upgrade to a different edition of SQL Server (Setup)

 The Edition Upgrade Rules page validates your computer configuration before the edition upgrade operation begins.

 The Ready to Upgrade Edition page shows a tree view of installation options that were specified during Setup.
-To continue, click Upgrade.
+To continue, select Upgrade.

 The Complete page provides a link to the summary log file for the installation and other important notes.

 If you are instructed to restart the computer, do so now.
-It is important to read the message from the Installation Wizard when you are done with Setup.
+It's important to read the message from the Installation Wizard when you are done with Setup.
 For information about Setup log files, see View and Read SQL Server Setup Log Files.

 If you upgraded from SQL Server Express, you must perform additional steps before you can use your upgraded instance of SQL Server: